ayush4828/Tic-Tac-Toe/README.md

 ---

 ## 🚀 Features
-- Two-player turn-based gameplay (X and O)
+- Two-player turn-based gameplay (X and O).
-- Automatic win detection using predefined winning patterns
+- Automatic win detection using predefined winning patterns.
-- Draw detection when no moves are left
+- Draw detection when no moves are left.
-- Game reset and new game functionality
+- Game reset and new game functionality.
-- Clean and responsive UI
+- Clean and responsive UI.
-- Disabled cells after selection to prevent overwriting
+- Disabled cells after selection to prevent overwriting.

 ---